python-poetry/poetry/README.md

 **Warning**: The previous `get-poetry.py` installer is now deprecated, if you are currently using it you should migrate to the new, supported, `install-poetry.py` installer.

 The installer installs the `poetry` tool to Poetry's `bin` directory.
-This location depends on you system:
+This location depends on your system:

 - `$HOME/.local/bin` for Unix
 - `%APPDATA%\Python\Scripts` on Windows

-If this directory is not on you `PATH`, you will need to add it manually if you want to invoke Poetry with simply `poetry`.
+If this directory is not on your `PATH`, you will need to add it manually if you want to invoke Poetry with simply `poetry`.

 Alternatively, you can use the full path to `poetry` to use it.